What's a shopping cart in ecommerce? It's a big deal, but do you know what you do with it when setting up the checkout page?

 For example, the system takes a moment to show product pages for items the customer might be interested in but hasn't added to their list yet.
 Looking over recommended extras is part of the customer experience Walmart creates for everyone, and it functions the same way as the impulse buy racks in a checkout line.

-How Does Shopping Cart Software Work on the Back End?
+Types of Shopping Cart Software & How They Work on the Back End

 There are two basic online shopping cart software types: hosted and licensed.